Consultants have a lot of their plates. To execute on their many jobs, they need the right tools.

 Use a Flexible Project Plan Template

-Most project plans aren’t set in stone.
-They’re agile documents that may need to be adjusted and added to along the way.
+Most project plans aren’t set in stone, especially if you’re using agile planning.
+They’re flexible documents that may need to be adjusted and added to along the way.
 That means that the project plan template you use should be easy to edit.

 A simple but organized report design is ideal for this.
 Using simple color blocks to section your information on the page will make it easy to reorganize the page if needed.